seohyun-hwang/Compiler/README.md

-<b>Description:</b> Simple compiler with the goal to read a foreign `.shcl` file (Seohyun Hwang's compiled language), then to translate its contents into C code and write results into a separate `.c` file; the compiler is written as a Java program to take advantage of OOP.
+<b>Description:</b> Simple compiler with the goal to read a foreign `.shcl` file (Seohyun Hwang's compiled language), then to translate its contents into C code and write results into a separate `.c` file; the compiler is written as a Java program to take advantage of OOP.<br>
-• Currently implemented: tokenization, variable-collision check, nondeclared variable-usage check
+• Currently implemented: tokenization, variable-collision check, nondeclared variable-usage check<br>
-• All source code is found within the `src` folder (incl. `Main.java`, `Lexer.java`, `Parser.java`, `SemAn.java`).
+• All source code is found within the `src` folder (incl. `Main.java`, `Lexer.java`, `Parser.java`, `SemAn.java`).<br>
-• Sample source code in the new programming language is located in `main.shcl`.
+• Sample source code in the new programming language is located in `main.shcl`.<br>
 <br><br>

 7 kinds of statements: